 - Early Study Aspirations tuition costs are calculated by credit hour, plus mandatory additional fees.
-See the Early Study Aspirations Approximate Cost Worksheet for details.

-University of Maine System: Early Study Aspirations, Dual Enrollment, and Project ASPIRE course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.
+University of Maine System: Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.

 Outside the University of Maine System: Students seeking to transfer Early College credits to institutions outside of the University of Maine System should consult with the Registrar and/or Transfer Affairs office at the university to which they are transferring.
 Use this credit transfer tool to see if certain colleges and universities will accept and award transfer credit for USM Early College courses.